petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/building-clarity-on-liferay.md

 <!-- ### Distributor Applications

-As mentioned previously, the next stage of Clarity’s strategy involves working with international distributors to expand their offering through a strong partner network.
+As mentioned previously, the next stage of Clarity's strategy involves working with international distributors to expand their offering through a strong partner network.

 To achieve this goal, Clarity needs a custom solution for receiving, vetting, and approving distributor applications in a B2B context.
 This solution should store the necessary business information for verifying each applicant's identity and credit for Know Your Customer (KYC) best practice and compliance with Anti-Money Laundering (AML) laws.
 Additionally, they must collect information that can help them assess the relative value of each prospective distributor.